 Baby boomers own the highest number of classic automobiles.
 There are around 76 million baby boomers who will reach their retirement age soon.
 That means a lot of classic cars will be for sale once their owners no longer have an interest in driving or showing them off.

 “The best estimates we have at the Hagerty Group, which sells classic-car insurance, peg the number of collector cars in the U.S. at roughly 5 million, of which 58 percent are owned by baby boomers or those born from 1946 through 1964.
 Our data says that the median age of collector-car owners is 56 years.
 The oldest boomers are approaching 70, and their interest in the hobby is starting to wane.
 We won’t see a generation of similar size until the so-called millennials hit their peak earning years in a few decades,” according to Car and Driver Magazine.

 We have yet to see how 58% of classic cars previously owned by baby boomers spread among classic cars enthusiasts over the years.
 What we can say with confidence is that a large number of classic cars will consequently cause the price of various classics to decrease in the coming years.
 The price drop will make classic cars more affordable and more people may show an interest in investing in a classic car.
 Are you interested in buying an affordable classic car?
 Here you can find a few that are for sale.

 At Corsia Logistics, we understand how valuable your classic beauty is.
 We are happy to answer any questions and to help you with shipping your classic car to the next show.
-Request a free, no-obligation quote online or call us at (818) 850-5258.
-You can browse our blog for extra tips and don’t forget to visit our FAQ page.
+Request a free, no-obligation quote online on our qwebsite or call us at (818) 850-5258.n We are here to help you ship your classic automobile to the next show.
 Thank you!